Lorre-Ramon/ESGImg/README.md

 > Publishing this repository does not grant permission to reproduce or reuse the content without the consent of the repository owner and the other authors of the research.

 ## What is this project all about
-This repository is built for the **ongoing** research project, which aims to provide more insights into image-based disclosure in capital markets using the method of machine learning.
+This repository is built for the **ongoing** research project, which aims to provide more insights into **image-based disclosure in capital markets using the method of machine learning**.
 ![Hypothesis Development](./img/Hypothesis%20Development.png)

 ## Installation